CTSRD-CHERI/cheribuild/README.md

 ### CheriBSD SSH ports

-Since cheribuild.py was designed to be run by multiple users on a shared build system it will tell QEMU to listen on a port on localhost that depends on the user ID to avoid conflicts.
+Since cheribuild.py was designed to be run by multiple users on a shared build system, it will tell QEMU to listen on a port on localhost that depends on the user ID to avoid conflicts.
 It will print a message such as `Listening for SSH connections on localhost:12374`, i.e. you will need to use `ssh -p 12374 root@localhost` to connect to CheriBSD.